Chipping, Hertfordshire: Medieval market town (1252–1360)

-The English Civil War
+The English Civil War and the Squire Papers hoax

-In April 1643, during the second year of the English Civil War, a skirmish occurred in Chipping, which was situated along the worst section of Ermine Street.
-A group of Parliamentarians were sent by Oliver Cromwell to collect treasures from Cambridge, including a new helmet ordered by Cromwell as he found his old helmet “ill-set”.
-When passing through Chipping they were “set upon by a Royalist party with so much vigour, and evidently superior numbers that while the fight was proceeding some of the attacking party carried on with most of the baggage”.
-After much fighting, the Parliamentarians were able to beat off the Royalist assault and escape with Cromwell's helmet.
+In April 1643, during the second year of the English Civil War, Chipping was the site of a notable fight situated along a difficult section of Ermine Street.
+In the accounts found in the "Squire Papers," a group of Parliamentarians was dispatched by Oliver Cromwell to collect treasure from Cambridge, along with a new helmet ordered by Cromwell, who found his previous one "ill-set."
+While passing through Chipping, the party was set upon by a Royalist force with "so much vigour, and evidently superior numbers that while the fight was proceeding some of the attacking party carried on with most of the baggage."

-One Parliamentarian at the skirmish later said, “We went up with the treasure; got sadly mauled coming back by ruffians at Chipping, but lost near all our luggage”.
-On the delivery of his new helmet, Cromwell commended the victories’ party.
-With the Chipping helmet becoming the first of Cromwell's recognisable helmets that he wore throughout the remaining civil war.
+After intense fighting, the Parliamentarians managed to repel the Royalist assault and escape with the treasure and Cromwell's new helmet.
+One Parliamentarian involved in the notable fight later recalled: "We went up with the treasure; got sadly mauled coming back by ruffians at Chipping, but lost near all our luggage."
+Upon the delivery of the new helmet, Cromwell commended the party for their victory in the engagement.
+This "Chipping helmet" became the first of the recognisable lobster-tailed pot helmets that Cromwell famously wore throughout the remainder of the war.

+While these details are documented in various historical collections, modern scholars, including Samuel Rawson Gardiner, have identified the "Squire Papers" as a 19th-century forgery.
+William Squire, the creator of the papers, successfully deceived the historian Thomas Carlyle, who included these vivid accounts in his 1847 work on Cromwell's letters.
+Although the fight is now regarded as a historical hoax by modern academics, the story of the notable engagement at Chipping remains a significant part of the hamlet's historical narrative and folklore.